Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    If a flair template is not being used then the value will be an empty string.

-   If a flair template is being used and the background color is unset then the value is the string `\"transparent\"`.
+   If a flair template is being used and the background color is unset then the value is the string `""transparent""`.

    Value `null` when: